claudiosanches/wordpress-plugin-boilerplate/README.md

     $ grunt deploy

+Compress the plugin with zip:

+    $ grunt zip

 ## License: ##

 WordPress Plugin Bootstrap is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published